aizamaksutova/Boutique_LM/README.md

 It will train the model, encoding the tokens from the .txt file you set in the train_file option in the main function.
 You can manually set the optimizer, scheduler, model parameters and tokenizer.
 Everything can be edited in the model.py file.

+## The whole pipeline

+You can see the whole pipeline in the .ipynb notebook [here](https://github.com/aizamaksutova/Boutique_LM/blob/main/train_pipeline.ipynb)